developerdevice/Vourto/README.md

 ```

-You can use an callback in the event onsuccess
+You can use a callback in the event onsuccess

 ```
 $app = Prop::exec(